vitawebsitedesign/blog/README.md

 ## About
-This is a programming blog by [Michael Nguyen](https://github.com/vitawebsitedesign)
+This is a software engienering blog by [Michael Nguyen](https://github.com/vitawebsitedesign)

 https://vitawebsitedesign.github.io/blog/